 What else do I need to know as a retailer?

 - If you're in the business of selling bicycles to consumers in Oregon—in-store or online—you're responsible for collecting the tax from your customers.

 - You must register with us before your first return and payment are due.
-See the "Registration instructions" section below for more information.
+See the "Registrations" section below for more information.

 - You must provide your customers with an invoice, receipt, or other similar proof-of-sale documentation with a separate line showing the tax they paid.

 - Returns and payments are due quarterly.
 See Returns and Payments below for more details.

 - Keep your records on taxable sales for five years.

 - There's no exemption for taxable bicycles sold to nonprofit organizations or state agencies; however, those sold to federal entities are exempt.

 Make sure you register with us before your first return and payment are due.
 You can't file or pay without being registered for a Bicycle Excise Tax account.
 Once you're registered and you have a Revenue Online account, you'll be able to view and manage your bicycle excise account electronically.

 Revenue Online and click on "Vehicle and bicycle tax" in the